jforge/iac-samples/README.md

 Also see [More cloud tools and helpers](https://github.com/cloudtools).

-## IaC samples for the Microsoft Azure Service
+## IaC samples for the Microsoft Azure Services

 ### Setup Azure CLI